joBr99/nspanel-lovelace-ui/README.md

 NsPanel Lovelace UI is a Firmware for the nextion screen inside of NSPanel in the Design of [HomeAssistant](https://www.home-assistant.io/)'s Lovelace UI Design.

-EU Model and US Model supported (in portrait and landscape orientation)
+**EU Model and US Model supported (in portrait and landscape orientation)**

 Content of the screen is controlled by a AppDaemon Python Script installed on your HomeAssistant Instance.

-(or a TypeScript on your ioBroker Instance in case you are an ioBroker User)
+Or an TypeScript on your ioBroker Instance in case you are an ioBroker User.

+NsPanel needs to be flashed with Tasmota (or upcoming with ESPHome)

 ## Features